 Austen Allread recommends a system of following a user and then liking three of their posts, a strategy that he says resulted in a 25% follow-back.
 So one out of every four people would follow him back.

 Find great photos shared by other users and repost them to your account.
 Then tag the creator of the image in the comment to let them know that you shared their photo.
 This will help increase awareness of your presence on Instagram.

 For even better results send a message to the user expressing interest in sharing their content and asking their permission, which will engage the user even more than a simple tag (though you have to do that as well).

 You can repost images by taking a screenshot or using an app like Repost.

-Here is a list of the current most popular Instagram hashtags:
+Here is the list of current most popular Instagram hashtags.

 Entry to the giveaway can require users to follow your account, like a post or tag a friend in a comment.
 Or you can make the contest a bit more challenging by requiring entrants to do something, such as answer a question or submit a photo with a particular theme.

 Step 10: Advertise

 If you have the budget available then you might want to consider Instagram’s options for paid advertising.

 Sponsored posts similar to those offered on Facebook which businesses can use to promote a product or service.
 They look like a regular Instagram post but are labeled at the top as being sponsored.